florianbuetow/career-field-guide/interview-prep/behavioral/a_short_guide_for_building_a_behavioral_interview_question_bank_resume_based.md

 ## Template 3: Question Coverage Matrix

-Use this to verify your stories cover all question types across clusters:
+This is a template you can use to verify your stories cover all question types across competency clusters:

 | **Story Title** | Cluster 1 (Conflict) | Cluster 2 (Failure) | Cluster 3 (Technical) | Cluster 4 (Pressure) | Cluster 5 (Initiative) | Cluster 6 (Teamwork) | Cluster 7 (Learning) | Cluster 8 (Foundational) | Cluster 9 (Culture Fit) |
 |---|---|---|---|---|---|---|---|---|---|